[Report] Utilization of Health Care Spending Accounts (HCSA), 2023

 Health Care Spending Accounts (HCSA)s are quickly becoming a popular benefit program among Canadian employers due to their cost-containment, flexibility, and simplicity.

 We wanted to understand what was driving this uptake.
 So, we took a closer look at our business block and made some startling conclusions.
-All of which we outline in our 2020 Report: The State of Health Care Spending Accounts.
+All of which we outline in our updated 2021 Report: The State of Health Care Spending Accounts.
 (Including new data from the Benefits Canada Healthcare Survey 2021)